Orthogonal rational functions with real poles, root asymptotics, and GMP matrices: Proof of Theorem

 In the setting of periodic Jacobi matrices and polynomial discriminants (i.e., $\Delta$ is a polynomial and $\{\fv_\ell,\fw_\ell\}$ are the coefficients of the block Jacobi matrix $\Delta(J_+)$) it is shown in \cite{DamKillipSimAnnals} that

 It was then stated in \cite{SimonJAT09} that since all the arguments in \cite{DamKillipSimAnnals} are local, in this setting \eqref{eq:CNDiscriminant} yields \eqref{24jun2}.
 Let us emphasize that finite gap sets whose isospectral torus consists of periodic Jacobi matrices are very special and the arguments in \cite{SimonJAT09} only apply to this setting.
-Yuditskii \cite{YuditskiiAdv} has extended the work of \cite{DamKillipSimAnnals} and one has the same localness, but since the construction is quite involved, we will sketch the main ideas of proof.
+Yuditskii \cite{YuditskiiAdv} has extended the work of \cite{DamKillipSimAnnals} and one has the same localness, but since the construction is quite involved, we will provide the main ideas of proof.
 In this case, the condition on the right-hand side of \eqref{eq:convISTorus} is still the same, i.e., a condition for a Jacobi matrix $J_+$, but on the left-hand side $\{\fv_\ell,\fw_\ell\}$ are the coefficients of the block Jacobi matrix $\Delta_\E(A)$, where $A$ is an associated GMP matrix and $\Delta_\E$ is the rational function as defined in \eqref{eq:discrRational}.

 We will start with the main ingredients of the proof that the left-hand side in \eqref{eq:convISTorus} implies the right-hand side and mention certain modifications to our setting.
 After this preparatory work will show how this can be applied to our setting.
-Recall that in the beginning of Section \ref{sec:GMPandGrowth} we mentioned that except certain initial conditions affecting the blocks $A_0,B_0$, all blocks of half-line GMP matrices are of the same structure \eqref{eq:structureGMP}.
-This structure can clearly be extended to an operator on $\ell^2(\Z)$.
-We denote this class of operators by $\A(\bC,\bbZ)$.
-We then say an operator $A\in \A(\bC,\bbZ)$ is a full-line GMP matrix, if all the resolvents $(\bc_\ell - A)^{-1}$ exist for any $\ell \neq k$ and $(\bc_\ell - A)^{-1} \in \A(f(\bC),\bbZ)$ where $f$ is the M\"obius transform $f: z \mapsto (\bc_\ell - z)^{-1}$ and $f(\bC) = (f(\bc_1), \dots, f(\bc_{g+1}))$.
-In this case we write $A\in\GMP(\bC,\bbZ).$ Again we call the generating coefficients $\{\vp_j,\vq_j\}_{j\in\Z}$ the GMP coefficients of $A$.

-We will also need the notion of the isospectral torus of periodic GMP matrices \cite{EichSIGMA16}.
-Let $\E$ be a finite gap set and $\bC_\E$ be the collection of zeros of the Ahlfors function.
-We call a GMP matrix 1-periodic or simply periodic if $S^{g+1} A S^{-(g+1)} = A$ where $S$ denotes the shift operator on $\ell^2(\bbZ)$.
-We then define the isospectral torus of periodic GMP matrices by

-As for Jacobi matrices, one can show that the spectrum is purely absolutely continuous and of multiplicity 2.
-However, we point out that for arbitrary finite gap sets, the isospectral torus of Jacobi matrices usually consists of almost periodic operators, whereas for GMP matrices we can always work with periodic operators.
-This also makes it possible to characterize the isospectral torus by a magic formula for GMP matrices: let $A\in\GMP(\bC_\E,\bbZ)$, then